tox-dev/tox/docs/how-to/usage.rst

 ===========================

-The current platform (``sys.platform`` value like ``linux``, ``darwin``, ``win32``) is automatically available as an implicit factor in all environments.
+The current platform (``sys.platform`` value like ``linux``, ``darwin``, ``win32``) is automatically available as an implicit factor in all environments, alongside the machine architecture (see :ref:`factors`).
 Use platform factors to run different commands or set different dependencies per platform without encoding the platform name in the environment:

 .. tab:: TOML